ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+| Thore isa sound, healthy spirit prevading the following
+| sentiments, worthy of all cominendation,
 | This isan agreeablo world, afer all.
 If we would only
 , bring ourselves to look at the objects that surround us in
 | their true light, we should see beauty where before we beheld